lbormann/darts-caller/README.md

 *`-BAV / --background_audio_volume`*

 You can not hear any calls as your music is way too loud?
 Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
-Note: Only availble on windows-os.
+Note: Only availble on windows-os and local playback (no web-caller).

-*`-WEB / --web_caller`*

-If you set this '1' or '2' the application will host a web-server to mirror call-events.
-A value '1' will play sounds only on the website.
-Value '2' will play sounds on the application (locally) and on the website; Use your smartphone, tablet or other device and visit https://{machine-ip-address}:{web-caller-port}.
-For a continuous calling experience make sure your device display stays on while you are playing.
-For faster processing the web-caller caches sound-files which results in fast response times; Internet Explorer, non-chromium Edge and Safari > v10 is mandantory as caching is realized by indexeddb.
-If you're using an ios device, you probably need to open the page twice and confirm audio-playing by pressing the displayed button.
-In case that doesn't solve problems try to use another browser like firefox.
-There is more to say: you can switch caller language, gender, change to a random caller or ban a caller on-the-fly.
-Use the modification area to randomize caller-voices.
-Also you can auto-calibrate your board and reset it.
-If your opponent is also using the web-caller, you both will be able to communicate in realtime, p2p by chat and voice-/video-calls.

-*`-WEBSB / --web_caller_scoreboard`*
+*`LPB / --local_playback`*

-If you set this to a '1' the application will host a web-endpoint to display an alternative scoreboard.
-Visit https://{machine-ip-address}:{web-caller-port}/scoreboard in browser.
+If you set this to '1' the application will playback audio by using your local speakers.

-*`-WEBP / --web_caller_port`*

-If web-calling or web-scoreboard is enabled, you can configure a custom port.
-By default this is '5000'.
+By default this is activated.

 *`-WEBDH / --web_caller_disable_https`*

 If you set this to '1' the application will run all services with insecure http/ws.
 It's NOT recommended!
-Also you won't be able to use video-/voice-calls on chat.
+Also you won't be able to use video-/voice-calls.
 By default this is NOT activated.

 *`-HP / --host_port`*

 The application provides a websocket-service.
-Other extensions like autodarts-extern or autodarts-wled can connect to this service (ws://ip:port).
+Other extensions like autodarts-extern or autodarts-wled can connect to this service (wss://ip:port).
 For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!

 *`-DEB / --debug`*